evild3ad/MemProcFS-Analyzer/README.md

 https://github.com/ufrisk/MemProcFS

 Features:
-* Auto-Install of MemProcFS, Elasticsearch, Kibana, EvtxECmd, AmcacheParser, AppcompatCacheParser, ImportExcel, and IPinfo CLI
+* Auto-Install of MemProcFS, Elasticsearch, Kibana, EvtxECmd, AmcacheParser, AppCompatCacheParser, ImportExcel, and IPinfo CLI
 * Auto-Update of MemProcFS, Elasticsearch, Kibana, ClamAV Virus Databases (CVD), EvtxECmd (incl.
 Maps), AmcacheParser, AppCompactCacheParser, Import-Excel, and IPinfo CLI
 * Update-Info when there's a new version of ClamAV or a new Redistributable packaged Dokany Library Bundle available
 * Multi-Threaded scan w/ ClamAV for Windows